TheShadowEevee/Sharpii-NetCore/README.md

 ## Giving Credit
 No credit is needed to use this program!
-If you do give credit, make sure to put the original creator(s) names first! (person66 for Sharpii, and scooby74029 for the libWiiSharp.dll used)
+If you do give credit, make sure to put the original creator(s) names first! (person66 for Sharpii, and leathl for libWiiSharp)